BlastLauncher/blast/README.md

-# Blast (aka C8763)
+# Blast Launcher (aka C8763)

-Blast is an open-source educational and experimental project that aims to utilize the extension ecosystem of Raycast Launcher, a closed-source platform built on top of React.
-In Raycast, extensions are implemented using custom React components, and each command within an extension can be thought of as a separate React application.
+Blast is an open-source educational and experimental project that aims to utilize the extension ecosystem of [Raycast Launcher](https://raycast.com)

+Raycast is a SaaS software, while providing paid subscription services for teams, for personal is copmletely free.
+You can also extend your workflow by building extensions on your own.
+The extensions are implemented using custom React components(`@raycast/api`), and each command within an extension can be thought of as a separate React application.
+I think that's the magic of Raycast, where everyone can easily build and integrate their own tools without much effors on top of the huge Node.js and React.js ecosystem.

+While Raycast is great, it is a closed-source software and the extension ecosystem can only be used in Raycast.
+So here's where this project comes in.

 Blast provides an open-source React renderer to render these Raycast extensions.

 ## Demo